 Matt was a pioneer in the field of radio commercial production, has extensive experience in creating editorial audio content and radio programme management.
 He is a highly skilled radio copywriter, audio producer and director in his own right, and also co-founded Spiteful Puppet Entertainment, whose audio dramas have scooped numerous accolades from the BBC and New York Festivals.

 Will Jackson has worked in the UK audio sector for thirty years, including BBC and commercial radio.
-Most recently, he was Managing Director of AudioUK, the trade body for audio and radio production companies.
+He's Communications Manager for WorldDAB, the global industry forum for DAB digital radio.
+He also serves as a Trustee for the Radio Academy, the UK radio and audio industry charity, dedicated to the promotion of excellence in UK radio and audio.
+Prior to this, Will was Managing Director of AudioUK, the trade body for audio and radio production companies.
 While there, he was a Director of the UK Government's Audio Content Fund, and worked to create the industry's Audio and Radio Emergency Fund in response to the pandemic.
-Will also contributes to international trade journals and events, is an elected Trustee of The Radio Academy, and now works at Anglia Ruskin University.

 Caroline Jamet has been Executive Director, Radio & Audio, French Services, CBC/Radio-Canada since November 2017.
 She has some twenty-five years’ experience as a senior executive with some of Canada’s leading media and cultural players.